Allen-K-McWood/WoW-Launcher/README.md

 * Native output is placed in `build\Release\bin\native`

 ### Usage Windows
-1. Copy `Actium WoW Launcher.exe` to your World of Warcraft folder.
+1. Copy `Actium WoW BCC Launcher.exe` to your World of Warcraft folder.
 2. Optional: Edit the `WTF/Config.wtf` to set your portal or use a different config file with the `-config Config2.wtf` launch arg.
-3. Run the `Actium WoW Launcher.exe`
+3. Run the `Actium WoW BCC Launcher.exe`

 ### Parameters
 * `--path "Your WoW Path"` to specify your custom wow path.